Domain Email & Office Website WordPress Hosting VPS

 Equipped with the results of Part 1, imagine that you are part of your own target audience.
 Spend a few minutes envisioning your daily life, your age, where you live, and what your interests are.

 Pay special attention to how your daily life creates a need for the product or service your company offers.
-Take into consideration that you, as part of your target audience, of all the competitor websites.
+Consider that you, as part of your target audience, have already visited all of the competitor websites.

 In this task, feel free to be as creative as you like.
 If you are working in a group, you can present yourselves to each other with a fictional name and share about “yourself.”
 If you are working alone, you can create a small note describing who “you” are.